danschultz/mesh/README.markdown

+# Mesh
 Mesh is an open-source persistence framework for [[Adobe Flex|http://www.adobe.com/products/flex/]].
 It is designed to make the persistence of your application's model easier.

 ## Getting Started